shannanliew/trafford-spend-analysis/README.md

 59% of rows have no VAT number even after resolution, so the supplier matching is better than name matching but not complete.

+VAT matching has a weakness I found while checking the output.
+Council-maintained schools share their local authority's VAT registration, so several Manchester and Stockport schools were grouped into their councils.
+Legally right, analytically wrong.
+A production version would treat schools separately.

 I have not put a savings figure on any of this.
 Sizing an opportunity needs benchmark rates I do not have and could not source, and an invented percentage would be worse than no percentage.

 This is one council, one year, from a published file.
 It is not an audit.